 Symantec states that attackers who are living off the land will usually use one of four approaches:

-Fileless persistence – a form of attack in which a malicious infection can remain on the system after a reboot even though it wasn't loaded on to the hard disk.
-This is usually performed by storing malicious scripts in the Windows Registry—such as changes associated with Visual Basic Scripting (VBS).
+Fileless persistence – This attack type enables a malicious agent to persist on a system even after a reboot without having to write to the hard disk.
+This is often achieved by embedding malicious scripts in the Windows Registry, such as those involving Visual Basic Scripting (VBS).

-Non-Portable Executable (PE) file attacks – in this approach the malicious infection affects areas such as JavaScript or PowerShell without using binary executable (EXE) or dynamic-link library (DLL) files.
+Non-Portable Executable (PE) file attacks – These attacks exploit scripts such as JavaScript or PowerShell, bypassing the need for binary executable (EXE) or dynamic-link library (DLL) files, to inflict harm.

 Attacks may involve activities in one or more of these categories and there have been a number of combined threats identified over the years.